andyzhou/tinygate/README.md

  - service.go for gate server side
  - client.go for gate client side

+# how gen proto

+cd proto
+protoc --go_out=plugins=grpc:. *.proto

 # how to use？

 - see code under the `example` dir

+ # tips

+ - if use for tcp service, tcp server will be client side
+ - sub service will be server side, receive request from tcp server, and send resp data to tcp server.